 In Episode 60 of our Fact-Finding Series, Anthony and Mr.Collu covered (see is full bio):

 • Why the doom-and-gloom forecasts for deferral cliffs were so wrong: “The forecasts for what would happen in the housing market couldn’t have been any further from what’s actually going on.
 In fact, everything you have seen up until this moment sort of blows away any economic model that we’ve ever come across, with the exception of supply and demand.”

 • Why the mortgage market is white-hot: “If you had said to me a year ago that we would have to go on a massive hiring spree just to keep up with demand, I probably would have looked at you a little funny.”

 • Access to capital and legislation to cool the market: Any time there is tightening legislation, it drives more lending into the private market.

 • Predictions for the future, including comments on legislation, immigration and the downtown exodus: “[A year from now] we’re going to sit here still all scratching our heads wondering, how the heck is it possible that the market is still this white-hot.”

 Please also see Mr. Collu’s new book: Catapulting Change: Mindful Leadership To Launch Organizations and People.
 He was also a guest of our Fact-Finding series a year ago: Episode 2: On the ground in Canada’s mortgage industry.

 Nick Anderson, Member of the International Accounting Standards Board

-Anthony and Mr. Anderson discussed (see his full bio):
+In episode 59 of our Fact-Finding Series, Anthony and Mr. Anderson discussed (see his full bio):

 • Key lessons from the past year: What investors need to continue to focus on, especially with businesses under stress from the pandemic.